 Next to this, I have a dry-erase board.
 The left column is for messages and reminders, and the right column is my running grocery list.
 It should be noted that I write items on this list when they’re low, but not completely gone.
 I always keep extra toiletries and household essentials (ex: toilet paper, shampoo, soap, plastic wrap, aluminum foil) on hand.
 When I open the last package in my inventory, I write it on the list.
 This insures that I never have to make a special trip to the store to purchase an essential item.
 Everyone in the family knows that if they need me to buy something, they’d better write it on the list or they won’t be getting it.

-The third part of my system is the Home Management Guide.
+The third part of my system is my Home Management Guide.
 I’ve kept a binder for home management, in some form, for about 6 years.
 It’s the most valuable organizing tool I have.
 I call my binder the Home Management Guide, because my goal in making it was to have a detailed reference to guide me through my work week as the manager of our home.
 Also, because I was on bed rest for 6 weeks during my second pregnancy, I know that during times of illness or crisis, it may be necessary for someone else to step in and take over the management of my household.
 My detailed, organized binder is an excellent reference tool.

 I used to have a 2-inch binder, but I quickly outgrew it after Bee started preschool.
-Now I use a 4-inch binder that I got for 50 cents at a garage sale.
+Now I use a 3-inch binder that I got for 50 cents at a garage sale.
 It has clear front and back pockets, and I made a pretty cover for it:

 Each section has a pretty, personalized title page, and is labeled with a stick-on index tab.
 I believe that when a system is pretty and personal it becomes fun to use, so you’re more likely to stick with it.
 My whole family has come to love the Home Management Guide.
 Bee loves to look through her section, and my husband likes that he can easily find anything he’s looking for, without having to rummage through files.
 He even tells other people about what a great system it is.
 He takes pride in The Guide!